felrock/felrock.github.io/_posts/2023-08-23-clang-or-gcc.md

     <ae>   DW_AT_count       : 500
 ```

 And there it is, the problem, compilers generate different elf output.
-Where the array tag
+Where the array size tag
 is `DW_AT_upper_bound` with GCC and `DW_AT_count` with clang.

 [jekyll-docs]: http://jekyllrb.com/docs/home